An Interventionist Approach to Mediation Analysis: Interventionist Theory Of Mediation

 Up to this point we have motivated our interventionist theory, based on the expanded graph, as providing an empiricist foundation for the existing mediation theory that is based on cross-world (nested) counterfactuals.
-However, the interventionist theory can be viewed as autonomous,\footnote{Following \cite[\S6.54]{wittgenstein-1922}, we may view the theory based on nested counterfactuals as a `ladder' that we climbed to reach our empiricist theory, and now having done so, we may choose to `kick it away'.} providing a self-contained framework for discussing mediation without reference to cross-world (i.e.~nested) counterfactuals.
+However, the interventionist theory can be viewed as autonomous,\footnote{Following \citet[Section 6.54]{wittgenstein-1922}, we may view the theory based on nested counterfactuals as a ``ladder'' that we climbed to reach our empiricist theory, and now having done so, we may choose to ``kick it away.''} providing a self-contained framework for discussing mediation without reference to cross-world (i.e.~nested) counterfactuals.
 In this section, we adopt this viewpoint.
-However we will see that we can prove the two theories are tightly coupled in certain settings; see \S \ref{sec:back-to-pde}.
+However we will see that we can prove the two theories are tightly coupled in certain settings; see Section~\ref{sec:back-to-pde}. \footnote{In related work, \cite{lok:2016:organic} has developed an interventional approach to mediation that also does not require interventions on the mediator in order to be well-defined.
+Lok introduces a notion of an ``organic intervention'' ($I=1$) that is required to satisfy certain conditions.
+Lok then defines notions of direct and indirect effects in term of such organic interventions.
+Our interventional definitions introduced here are similar in spirit to Lok's conditions.

+However, in order to capture certain aspects of the concept of direct and indirect effects, we, unlike Lok, also require that the variables ($N$ and $O$) defining our additional interventions (e.g. on $N$) be equal to $A$ in the observed data.
+Among other things, this ensures that $N(a)=O(a)=a$ and hence $M(a) = M(n=a,o=a)$ and $Y(a) = Y(n=a,o=a)$.

+In contrast, an organic intervention could change the mechanism by which the mediator is produced so that the relevant counterfactual random variables for the mediator under the organic intervention ($M(a=0,i=1)$) do not correspond to those in the absence of the organic intervention $M(a=1)$, although they have the same distribution.
+See \cite{robins:semantics}, Section 3 for additional discussion in terms of blocking paths.}

 Concretely, consider the DAG associated with Figure \ref{fig:amyno} (b).
 Unlike the model associated with Figure \ref{fig:amyno} (a), which involves counterfactuals $M(a)$ and $Y(a)$, the expanded FFRCISTG model associated with Figure \ref{fig:amyno} (b) involves counterfactuals $M(n,o)$ and $Y(n,o)$.
 Taking the interventionist view as primitive, in what follows, we will discuss counterfactuals, such as $Y(n=0,o=1)$ that, without further assumptions, are defined solely within this larger expanded model.